Solo Travel in Vietnam – What You Need to Know

 - Don’t flush your toilet paper when you are travelling in Vietnam.
 Use the bin provided.
 The sewerage systems can’t handle it.

 - For peace of mind, a Travel Insurance policy is essential, especially if you’re travelling solo in Vietnam.
 You’ll know that you’re covered, whatever happens, while you’re travelling in Vietnam.
-I used World Nomad travel insurance for my solo trip to Vietnam and for other overseas travel.

-Safety for solo travel in Vietnam
+Travel Safety in Vietnam

 Vietnam is generally a very safe place to visit but do watch out for petty theft and scams, especially if you’re travelling solo in Vietnam.
 One of the most overwhelming experiences on my solo trip to Vietnam was arriving in a new place and being met by a throng of taxi drivers.
 Whenever possible, I teamed up with other travellers and shared a taxi ride and this helped to make solo travel in Vietnam safer and more fun.